augcog/tai/rag/README.md

 ### Chunking documents and converting them into embeddings
 When scraping documents for embedding, it's crucial to preprocess them into segments.
 This is because the embedding model has a token size limit and cannot process excessively long documents effectively.
 Segmenting documents ensures each portion fits within the model's token capacity, allowing for successful embedding.
 The `embedding_create.py` script offers a variety of embedding models, prompting methods, and chunking techniques.
 This script will create an embedding database for all the scraped documents, which can later be retrieved to assist users with their queries.

+**Quick run**: `python3 embedding_create.py`.
+This will run the code with the default settings and default documents.

+If you want to change the settings:
 - **Embedding models**
   1) local
   2) openai(best performance)